Joshuaparrales20/TECHStart.EAST/README.md

 <script src='//vizor.io/static/scripts/vizor-360-embed.js' data-vizorurl='//vizor.io/embed/joshuaparrales2020/the-project'></script>

-Project Description
+Project Descriptions

-The middle of the school called "the commons" is the pinpoint middle.
-If ever stepped in this is where you would get the surrounding view.
+The pinpoint middle of the school is called "The Commons".
+If ever stepped in this is High School this is how the surrounding view would be like.